 This information is all directed toward administrative assistants and executive assistants who are setting SMART goals in the workplace—such as for yourself or for your employer when he or she asks you to turn in some goals for the quarter or year; perhaps prepare some workplace goals while preparing for your performance review session with your boss.

 The SMART goal setting information is for administrative assistants and executive assistants who want to learn how to set both SMART—and smart—goals.

 Get both the SMART Goal Setting information and The Effective Admin Tips Series publication #5: The Basic Guide to Goal Setting for Administrative Professionals right now.
 They are digital PDF format files you download to your computer.
 Plus get the eBook called Q&A—50 Administrative Professionals’ Top Questions About Goal Setting are Answered Here.

 (Sold separately these publications are $19.99 per person.)

 Or $175 Per Company License (that means if you want the rights to share all three publications with all of the administrative employees in your company)

 Make your payment with Visa, MasterCard, Amex or through PayPal.

 NOTE to VAAP members: If you are a VAAP member or are purchasing a VAAP membership today, don’t buy this goal-setting information here separately because it’s included in VAAP membership subscriptions.
+Not a VAAP member?
+You can become a member.
+Any individuals or companies can join at that link.
 Questions?
 E-mail Karen Porter at email@example.com.